FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates

 \section{Experiments}

-We evaluate FluxNet on four representative conservative PDE benchmarks: 1D convection-diffusion (lower-bounded scalar), 2D shallow water equations (coupled depth-momentum with dry regions), 1D traffic flow (dual-bounded density with shocks), and 2D spinodal decomposition (dual-bounded phase field).
-All experiments use periodic boundary conditions.
-We compare against ResNet-AR with direct autoregressive regression using identical backbone capacity, FNO-AR with Fourier Neural Operator and residual prediction, soft conservation penalty methods (+SoftCons), post-hoc projection (+Box+Mass Projection) enforcing positivity followed by global mass renormalization, and output squashing (+SigmoidBound) for traffic flow.
-All autoregressive models use pushforward training with AdamW optimizer \citep{loshchilov2017decoupled}.
-We report rollout MAE at $T = 2\times$ training horizon for temporal extrapolation, maximum conservation drift over the rollout, bound violation rate as percentage of spatiotemporal grid points violating bounds, and conditional violation magnitude as mean violation amplitude over violating points only.
-Additional experimental details including hyperparameters, dataset construction, and extended results are provided in the appendix.
+We evaluate FluxNet on four representative conservative PDE benchmarks: 1D convection--diffusion (nonnegative scalar), 2D shallow water equations (coupled depth--momentum with dry regions), 1D traffic flow (dual-bounded density with shocks), and 2D spinodal decomposition (dual-bounded concentration field).
+All benchmarks are evaluated under periodic boundary conditions.
+The traffic flow benchmark is additionally evaluated under Dirichlet conditions (Section~\ref{sec:traffic}), serving as the testbed for validating the ghost cell extension (Section~\ref{sec:ghost_cell}).
+We compare against ResNet-AR (direct autoregressive regression with identical backbone), FNO-AR (Fourier Neural Operator with residual prediction), soft conservation penalty (+SoftCons), post-hoc projection (+Box+Mass Projection), and output squashing (+SigmoidBound).
+For direct comparison with flux-based conservative surrogates, we additionally benchmark against FluxGNN \citep{pmlr-v235-horie24a}, which predicts inter-cell flux rates via graph neural networks with conservation guarantees.
+Since FluxGNN is designed for non-periodic boundaries, this comparison is conducted on the Dirichlet traffic flow benchmark.
+To probe the modularity of our transport heads, we build FluxGNN-D by equipping FluxGNN's backbone with our D-head, and FluxNet-D (FNO) by equipping an FNO backbone with our D-head.
+Except for the illustrative spinodal decomposition case, which reports results from a single training run, all results are reported as mean $\pm$ standard deviation over 5 independently trained models with different random seeds.
+We report rollout MAE at $T = 2\times$ training horizon for temporal extrapolation (except convection--diffusion), maximum conservation drift over the rollout, bound violation rate as percentage of spatiotemporal grid points violating bounds, and conditional violation magnitude as mean violation amplitude over violating points only.
+Additional experimental details are provided in the appendix.